 Note: Reference categories: 18-29 years, lower secondary education (Hauptschule) and PC/tablet.
 Logistic regressions were computed for item non-response (0/1) and odds ratios are reported.
-Linear regression was computed for the degree of differentiation and the number of characters and unstandardised coefficients are reported.
+Linear regress was computed for the degree of differentiation and the number of characters and unstandardised coefficients are reported.
 Standard errors in parenthesis.
-The number of cases for Study 3 differ from the final sample due to missing data on gender.
+The number of cases for Study 3 differ from the final ds ratios are reported.
+Linear regression sample due to missing data on gender.
 The number of cases differ for the models with number of characters as the dependent variable, because outliers (Mean + 2 × SD) are excluded. p < 0.05, p < 0.01 and p < 0.001.